William CC Chen’s “60 Movements”

 An on-line scan of CC Chen’s original book “Body Mechanics” is available free, with a free archive.org sign-up here.
 That has some background history and discussion, as well as the same* invaluable breakdown of CC Chen’s “Sixty Movements”.

-This book is highly recommended for any serious student of Master Chen and/or tai chi.
+We recommend “Body Mechanics” highly to any serious student of Master Chen and/or tai chi.
 It contains important discussion of why tai chi stands out as an exercise, much of which does not appear in “Brain Aerobics”.

 Video Treasure